-The $500/per person tour packages on the internet are a total robbery and basically, hire these same local guides to do all the work but pay them a sliver.
+The $500/per person tour packages on the internet basically hire these same local guides to do all the work but pay them a sliver (less than $20 a day).
 And there is no such thing as a “VIP” experience up the mountain.
 That’s also a tourist-aimed marketing scheme.
 I met the “VIP” travelers, they hiked, ate, and slept the same way everyone else did.

 Pay For the Get Extra Mules

-Your tour guide should also provide you with mules in your tour package.
-MULES are a MUST.
+Your tour guide must provide you with mules in your tour package.
+MULES are a MUST and required by park regulations.
 They saved our behinds in ways I can’t express.
-Have enough mules to carry your things and extra mules to ride, in case you are hit with exhaustion which is almost inevitable during this very LONG hike.
+You will need enough mules to carry your things and extra mules to ride, in case you are hit with exhaustion which is almost inevitable during this very LONG hike.